 Roughly slice 1½ lemongrass sticks, 2 kefir lime leaves & red chilli (deseeded if desired) and place in a pestle and mortar along with your garlic, ginger and galangal.
 Mash into a paste, it doesn't matter if there are still a few small lumps.

-Heat 2 tbsp. of oil of choice in a large heavyweight cooking pot/pan on med/high and toss in your paste.
+Heat 2 tbsp. of oil of choice in a large heavyweight cooking pot/pan on med/high and toss in your paste and 2 whole lime leaves.
 Let fry for 2 minutes, stirring often.